mireo/async-mqtt5/README.md

 - Your application uses Boost.Asio and requires integrating a MQTT Client.
 - You require asynchronous access to an MQTT Broker.
 - You are developing a higher-level component that requires a connection to an MQTT Broker.
-- You require a dependable and resilient MQTT Client that can automatically manage all network-related issues.
+- You require a dependable and resilient MQTT Client to manage all network-related issues automatically.

 It may not be suitable for you if:
 - You solely require synchronous access to an MQTT Broker.
-- The MQTT Broker you are connecting to does not support the MQTT 5 version.
+- The MQTT Broker you connect to does not support the MQTT 5 version.

 Requirements